rsalmei/alive-progress/README.md

 I've made these styles to test all combinations of parameters of the factories, but I think some of them ended up very very cool!
 Use them, or create your own.

-### Outputting messages
+## Outputting messages

 While in an alive progress bar context, you have two ways to output messages:
-  - calling `bar('message')`, which besides incrementing the counter, also sets/overwrites an inline message within the bar line;
+  - calling `bar('message')`, which besides incrementing the counter, also sets/overwrites a situational message within the bar line, usually to display something about the phase the processing is in, or some hint about the items being processed;
   - calling `print('message')`, which prints an enriched message that includes the current position of the alive bar, thus leaving behind a log and continuing the bar below it.

 Both methods always clear the line appropriately to remove any garbage of previous messages on screen.